-For the first time in Turkey, the Bank issued a Gold Backed Lease Certificate worth TRY 100 million.
-It brokered the issue of two ABSs on behalf of Turkey's biggest GSM operator and successfully completed four other issues for the same operator.
-In addition to the now-traditional, consumer loan backed-ABS issue, this year a vehicle loan backed ABS was issued for the first time in a secure and guaranteed manner.
-Public offerings of N Kolay Bond, one of Aktif Bank's 100% digital products, have continued increasingly.
-Aktif Bank also brokered the ABS issue worth TRY 3.15 billion by Asset Finance Fund, founded by Development and Investment Bank of Turkey, and originated by Halkbank, Ziraat Bank and Garanti Bank, and served as a consultant at every step of the issuance.
-The Bank has thus brokered the largest domestic lending transaction in Turkish capital markets up to date and took on a leading role in seeing the issuance to its successful completion.
+As it has done in the past, in 2018 the Information Technologies and For the first time in Turkey, the Bank issued a Gold Backed Lease Operations Group continued to bring the latest technologies and the Certificate worth TRY 100 million.
+It brokered the issue of two ABSs on highest quality of service to all of the Bank's customers, business behalf of Turkey's biggest GSM operator and successfully completed partners and employees. four other issues for the same operator.
+In addition to the nowtraditional, consumer loan backed-ABS issue, this year a vehicle loan Having been designated as an "R&D Center" by the Ministry of Industry backed ABS was issued for the first time in a secure and guaranteed and Technology as of 2016 on the basis of its planned investments manner.
+Public offerings of N Kolay Bond, one of Aktif Bank's 100% in technology and high-quality activities in innovation, the Group digital products, have continued increasingly.
+Aktif Bank also brokered maintained this title throughout 2018 by successfully achieving the the ABS issue worth TRY 3.15 billion by Asset Finance Fund, founded goals set by the Ministry and implementing projects in its field.
+In by Development and Investment Bank of Turkey, and originated by 2018, it successfully continued R&D efforts through three projects Halkbank, Ziraat Bank and Garanti Bank, and served as a consultant supported by TUBITAK.
+As part of its collaboration with Bahcesehir at every step of the issuance.
+The Bank has thus brokered the largest University, 22 colleagues have been enrolled in the On-Site Master's domestic lending transaction in Turkish capital markets up to date Program.
+Within the context of university and industry collaboration, and took on a leading role in seeing the issuance to its successful the Bank will commence master's theses in relation to R&D projects. completion.